balakrishnaakuleti/MyPythonRepo/README.md

 # MyPythonRepo

-Here I want to write Python programs
+This repository has the Python programs which I have written during practice.